 Back up a few decades and a lot of the Back-to-the-Landers were Flower Children—those granola munchin’ hippies who sang songs about Mother Earth, smelled of patchouli and hugged trees.

-Hop forward just a bit from there to the “new” Green Revolution that changed the face of Mother Earth News from being a laid back go with the flow publication exalting the virtues of making something out of literally nothing to a slick shiny volume that mirrors its new clientele and where every recipe for Being Green starts with “Take $5,000…”
+Hop forward just a bit from there to the “new” Green Revolution that changed the face of Mother Earth News from being a laid-back, go-with-the-flow publication exalting the virtues of making something out of literally nothing to a slick shiny volume that mirrors its new clientele and where every recipe for Being Green starts with “Take $5,000…”

 And then there’s now.

-People are reading and learning things about how their meat (also known as “live animals”) are treated and processed (also known as “killed, gutted, hacked apart, and packaged”), things that are even more disturbing than thinking about the huge brown eyes your hamburger used to have.
+People are reading and learning things about how their meats (also known as “live animals”) are treated and processed (also known as “killed, gutted, hacked apart, and packaged”), things that are even more disturbing than thinking about the huge brown eyes your hamburger used to have.
 Things like antibiotic-resistant bacteria clinging to the surface of what will shortly be nestled between the potatoes and veggies even after it’s been doused liberally with chemicals.
 Things like the herbicides used on the genetically engineered pasture being able to withstand the acids inside a bovine stomach (or several) and being both poo-ed out and used as (killer) compost or sticking to the ribs (and other tasty parts) of the food animal and causing spontaneous abortion.
-But only in cows…so far as they’ve been able to prove.
-Of course I’m sure it’s perfectly safe for human consumption, Monsanto told us so.
+But only in cows… so far as they’ve been able to prove.
+Of course, I’m sure it’s perfectly safe for human consumption, Monsanto told us so.